framaRAMA/framarama/README.md

 ```

 After application startup (command see general setup) you can open the
-server setup in the browser.
+server setup in the browser (see URL above).

 ### 📺 Frontend setup